Hatchet-elf/spaceinvaders/README.md

 This is my first attempt at a full game.
 It is written in C and uses the Curses library.

 Space Invaders was one of those games I got to play on a friends Atari 2600 as a kid.
 I still remember the first time playing it.
-I enjoyed making this game and my kids have enjoyed playing it.
+I enjoyed making this game and my kids have enjoyed testing it for me.

 ![plot](Screenshot.jpg)